Hookyns/tst-reflect/README.md

 Where resolve() take care about constructors parameters, based on their types, and resolve everything.

+## Known Issues
+ * Order of generated meta can be wrong is case of circular modules.

 ## License
 This project is licensed under the MIT license.